kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 `spec.storageType` is an optional field that specifies the type of storage to use for database.
 It can be either `Durable` or `Ephemeral`.
 The default value of this field is `Durable`.
 If `Ephemeral` is used then KubeDB will create MongoDB database using [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volume.
 In this case, you don't have to specify `spec.storage` field.

+### spec.storageEngine

+`spec.storageEngine` is an optional field that specifies the type of storage engine is going to be used by mongodb.
+There are two types of storage engine, `wiredTiger` and `inMemory`.
+Default value of storage engine is `wiredTiger`. `inMemory` storage engine is only supported by the percona variant of mongodb, i.e. the version that has the `-percona` suffix in the mongodbversion name.

 ### spec.storage

 Since 0.9.0-rc.0, If you set `spec.storageType:` to `Durable`, then `spec.storage` is a required field that specifies the StorageClass of PVCs dynamically allocated to store data for the database.
 This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 You can specify any StorageClass available in your cluster with appropriate resource requests.